Radio Quarantine

-Radio Quarantine or Radio Quarantine Kolkata (abbreviated as RQK) is an Indian internet-based community radio and podcast.
+Radio Quarantine or Radio Quarantine Kolkata (abbreviated as RQK) was an Indian internet-based community radio and podcast.
 It was founded on 25 March 2020 by a group of professors, directors and PhD students in response to social isolation protocols imposed as a result of the COVID-19 pandemic.

 History

 Radio Quarantine was launched on 25 March 2020 in the city of Kolkata, West Bengal.
 It was founded by a group of professors, directors and PhD students in response to social isolation protocols following the outbreak of the COVID-19 pandemic in India.
 The group was formed after the Government of West Bengal had announced that a lockdown in the state was to be imposed, and its launch coincided with the sudden imposition of the national lockdown by Prime Minister Narendra Modi, which had been ordered a day before on 24 March.
 The station began operation as a community radio run from studio setups at homes, with 10 administrators for technical and editorial oversight.

 The broadcasts were hosted on the free-of-cost radio streaming platform ZenoRadio and went live at 4 pm on 25 March.
 The inaugural programme on the station was a 30-minute reading session by Sujaan Mukherjee, a researcher on the urban history of Kolkata at Jadavpur University.
 The station began as a 24/7 service with a mixture of pre-recorded original programmes and repeat programmes at other times, gathering around 5,000 listeners within the first nine days of its launch.